-Summary Result 4.
-(Recoverability from missing data) (Mohan et al., 2013)
+Summary Result 4 (Recoverability from missing data) (Mohan, Pearl, and Tian, 2013)

-• The feasibility of recovering relations from missing data can be determined in polynomial time, provided the missingness process is encoded in a causal diagram that falls in areas M, S, or N of Fig. 5.
+• The feasibility of recovering relations from missing data can be determined in polynomial time, provided the missingness process is encoded in a causal diagram that falls in areas M,S, or N of Fig. 5.